j-froehlich/wp_wk/wp-content/plugins/category-to-pages-wud/readme.txt

 * Discover and enjoy our free plugins [here](http://wud-plugins.com/).

 == Changelog ==
+= 2.3.8 =
+* Solved: Category/Tag title: font size or H1 to H3.

 = 2.3.7 =
 * Solved: URL does not match in menu.